StergiosF/PictureFlow/README.md

 # 🎞️ PictureFlow

-PictureFlow is a single-page web application built with Vite and React that lets you search for and display stunning photos from Unsplash.
+PictureFlow is a single-page web application built with Vite and React that lets you search and display stunning photos from Unsplash.
 With PictureFlow you can enter a search term—and optionally specify the preferred photo orientation and color—to have one randomly chosen image from the results displayed.

 ## Deployment